-At LRADAC, no client is turned away because of inability to pay.
-When you come in for your initial appointment, a staff member within the Client Accounts department will meet with you and work to determine a payment schedule or reduced fees.
+At LRADAC, no patient is turned away because of inability to pay.
+When you come in for your initial appointment, a staff member within the Patient Accounts department will meet with you and work to determine a payment schedule or reduced fees.

-The length of program is based on the individual’s needs.
-Once an assessment is completed, the counselor will meet with the client and their family to talk about the recommended course of services.
-A client’s engagement and their progress on goals will also determine the length of time they are in services.
+The length of the program is based on the individual’s needs.
+Once an assessment is completed, the counselor will meet with the patient and their family to talk about the recommended course of services.
+A patient’s engagement and their progress on goals will also determine the length of time they are in services.

 Compass program group times are offered in the evenings after school.
 Assessment times may be scheduled and walk-in times are available.

 Parents will need to accompany the teen to the initial assessment appointment.
 It is not required for parents to attend subsequent appointments, though parent/guardian participation may be part of the treatment recommendation.
 Regardless, parents are strongly encouraged to attend and participate in family support services.